ditdotdev/dit/docs/src/cli/cmd/context_ls.rst

 .. _cli_cmd_context_ls:

-titan context ls
+d3 context ls
 ================

-Lists configured Titan contexts.
-This configuration is read from the ``~/.titan/config`` file.
-For more information on managing Titan contexts, see the :ref:`lifecycle_context` section.
+Lists configured Datadatdat contexts.
+This configuration is read from the ``~/.d3`` file.
+For more information on managing Datadatdat contexts, see the :ref:`lifecycle_context` section.

 For each context, the command will display: